huggingface/blog/4bit-transformers-bitsandbytes.md

 ### Quickstart

-The basic way to load a model in 4bit is to pass the argument `load_in_4bit=True` when calling the `from_pretrained` method by providing a device map (pass “auto” to get a device map that will be automatically inferred).
+The basic way to load a model in 4bit is to pass the argument `load_in_4bit=True` when calling the `from_pretrained` method by providing a device map (pass `"auto"` to get a device map that will be automatically inferred).

 ```python
 from transformers import AutoModelForCausalLM